• Skip to main content

 Food and Drink

-The food and drink options are what sets this area apart.
+The food and drink options are what set this area apart.
 Ronto Roasters is open for breakfast, lunch, and dinner, selling sausage and pork wraps.
 Milk Stand has funky blue and green milk.
 At Kat Saka’s Kettle, indulge in sweet and savory colored popcorn.

 Docking Bay 7 Food and Cargo has breakfast, lunch, dinner, and alcoholic beverages.
 The menu includes fried chicken, pork ribs, and pot roast with an intergalactic spin.